Pumpkin Chili with Beef, Peppers, and Olives (Video)

 - 2 T Green Tabasco Sauce (Use more or less to taste.)

 - Heat 2 tsp. oil in a large non-stick frying pan.
 (I used my favorite Green Pan (affiliate link) for this.)
 Add the ground beef and brown well over medium-high heat, stirring often and breaking apart with the turner (or a potato masher) as it cooks.

 - When beef is nicely browned, season it with salt and fresh ground black pepper to taste and add it to a large soup pot that’s big enough to hold all the ingredients.

 - Add the other 2 tsp. olive oil to the frying pan, add the chopped onion and green pepper, and cook over medium heat until the vegetables start to soften, about 3-4 minutes.
 Then add the minced garlic and diced green chiles (with juice) and cook about 2 minutes more.

-- Add the Spike Seasoning, ground cumin, chili powder, dried cilantro (if using) and dried oregano and cook a minute or two longer.
+- Add the Spike Seasoning (affiliate link), ground cumin, chili powder, dried cilantro (if using) and dried oregano and cook a minute or two longer.
 Then add the onion-pepper-spice mixture to the soup pot.

 - Deglaze the frying pan with one can of beef broth and add it the soup pot with the other can beef broth, diced tomatoes plus juice, the pumpkin, and the olive halves.